-Tuberculosis, or TB is an airborne disease, caused by a bacterium called Mycobacterium tuberculosis.
-This bacteria is generally known to attack the lungs, but if unchecked or untreated, it can spread to any part of the body like the kidney, spine or brain, and in extreme cases, can also be fatal.
+Tuberculosis or TB is an airborne disease, caused by a bacterium called Mycobacterium tuberculosis.
+These bacteria are generally known to attack the lungs but if unchecked or untreated, they can spread to any part of the body like the kidney, spine or brain and in extreme cases, can also be fatal.

 How does TB spread?

 TB spreads from one person to another, when a person infected with TB coughs, sneezes, speaks or sings and people around him breathe in the bacteria that have been released in the air.
 Though TB is contagious, it is a little difficult to catch.
 People are seldom infected by an infected stranger.
 It is mostly got from a person you spend a considerable of time with.

 There is a common myth that TB can spread by

 Tuberculosis does NOT spread through any of these.

 The TB bacteria, Mycobacterium tuberculosis can remain dormant in the human body without making the person sick.
 As a result, not everyone who is infected with TB bacteria becomes sick.

 Therefore, two TB- related conditions are prevalent: Latent TB infection and TB disease.

 Under normal health conditions, the human body is capable of fighting the bacteria and stop them from growing.
 In this condition, the person isn’t sick, doesn’t show any symptoms and isn’t contagious either.